Tsunami facts for kids

 Amazing facts about tsunamis

-- The word “tsunami” comes from Japanese and means “harbour wave” because the waves cause the most damage in harbours and coastal towns.
+- The word “tsunami” comes from the Japanese words “tsu” (harbour) and “nami” (wave).
+It means “harbour wave” because tsunamis cause the most destruction when they crash into harbours and coastal towns.

-- Tsunamis can travel across entire oceans.
-A tsunami in Japan can reach the U.S. west coast in less than a day.
+- Tsunamis can cross entire oceans.
+For example, a tsunami that starts in Japan can travel all the way to the U.S. west coast in less than 24 hours, still carrying enormous power when it arrives.

 How to stay safe during a tsunami

-- If you feel an earthquake, move to higher ground right away.
-Don’t wait for a warning—tsunamis can follow earthquakes quickly.
+- If you feel an earthquake, move to higher ground straight away.
+Don’t wait for an official warning—many tsunamis are triggered by earthquakes, and the waves can arrive quickly.
+The faster you move, the safer you’ll be.